 The interesting thing about the specific paddle choice is only five paddles were used by two or more pro players.
 Three players use the Selkirk Amped Invikta.
 Two players use both the Selkirk Amped Epic, Paddletek Bantam EX-L Pro and Tempest Wave Pro, and Head Extreme Tour.

-The Head Radical Tour, Prince Response Pro, and Engage Elite Pro Maverick had lower ratings on Amazon.
+The Head Radical Tour and Prince Response Pro had lower ratings on Amazon.
 The are not the favorites of non-professional players so they are not the best Pickleball paddles.

 To be fair, the other eight paddles had no reviews or had less than 5 reviews so I did not mention them above.
 In some cases this is because the Pickleball paddles are new like the Franklin Sports signature Ben Johns and Christine McGrath paddles.
 Both paddles are expected to be released in November of 2019.